HERE FOR YOU

 WEEE RECYCLING STATISTICS

-Whilst this figure is staggering, what is truly concerning is that only 20% of this is formally recycled, yet did you know that through recycling Waste Electrical and Electronic Equipment (WEEE), it is possible to extract value from the waste material left behind from reprocessing?
+Whilst this figure is staggering, what is truly concerning is that only 17.4% of this is formally recycled.
+But, did you know that through recycling Waste Electrical and Electronic Equipment (WEEE) it is possible to extract value from the waste material left behind from reprocessing?

 WHY RECYCLE?